-Broker's Call: Gravita (Buy)
+Broker's call: Gravita (Buy)

 Gravita's Africa business is a major profit center, generating about 2/3rd of the group's earnings currently.
 Our recent visit to the company's Senegal and Ghana facilities re-affirmed its growth outlook and strong presence in Africa.
 We estimate 35 per cent+ each of volume and EBITDA CAGR over FY21-25 in Africa.
-Reiterate Buy with ₹430.
+Reiterate Buy with ₹430 target price.

 Africa production volumes contribute about 30 per cent of consol.
 Volumes, driven by significant automotive scrap availability in the region at a cheap rate (35-45 per cent of LME price).
 Gravita has an extensive scrap collection network of small suppliers.